kcalmwinds/DataConverter/README.md

 # DataConverter
 I needed a tool that would convert data sizes.
-It was a good candidate to put up
+It was a good candidate to put up.

+added the zip file from pyinstaller for space.py.
+Working EXE inside.

 # Usage